 - Build in keywords so your content can be found

-Know in advance which keywords to use to help with search engine optimization (SEO).
+Know in advance which keywords to use to help with search engine optimisation (SEO).
 Incorporate these into your writing as you go along – don't try to add them later.
 Not sure what a keyword is?
 Read our guide on SEO writing for small business.

 - Test your writing in a reading app